Barbara M. Fraser

-Barbara Means Fraser is the first woman to be promoted to Full Professor in the Department of Theatre and Dance at Santa Clara University.
+Barbara Means Fraser was the first woman to be promoted to Full Professor in the Department of Theatre and Dance at Santa Clara University.
 She served as Department Chair from 2003-2006, and served as Associate Dean of the College of Arts and Sciences for six years from 2011-2017.
-She is thrilled to return to the classroom after a rewarding experience in administration.

 Fraser joined the theatre faculty of Santa Clara University in 1993 after ten years of teaching as a tenured Associate Professor at Austin College in Texas.
 She earned a Ph.D. from the University of Oregon, M.A. from Miami University of Ohio, and a B.A. from Yankton College in South Dakota.

-Academia is a most fulfilling environment for creative work, and Barbara Means Fraser takes full advantage of this gift by pursuing her artistic work as a playwright and director and more recently, screenwriter.
-She has written nine plays, two librettos, and two screenplays, and she has directed over 25 plays and co-directed 2 films.
+Academia is a most fulfilling environment for creative work, and Barbara Means Fraser took full advantage of this gift by pursuing her artistic work as a playwright and director and more recently, screenwriter.
+She wrote nine plays, two librettos, and two screenplays, and directed over 25 plays and co-directed 2 films.
 Her plays have been produced or received readings in California, Oregon, Texas, and Minnesota.
 Fraser was honored to receive a MacDowell Fellowship in 2009 and a Platinum REMI Award by the Houston International Film Festival in 2015.